Students Lead Class Prayer: 5 Tips to Get Started

 - Thursday: Gospel

-- Friday: Choice (the volunteer can choose any passage from the bible…as long as it’s not too bloody or attention-seeking.
+- Friday: Choice (the volunteer can choose any passage from the Bible…as long as it’s not too bloody or attention-seeking.
 You have to be careful with the Old Testament….I’m looking at you, Leviticus!)

 Litany of Saints in Student Prayer